agx/feedbackd/doc/Event-naming-spec-0.0.0.md

 #### Notifications

-- battery-caution: The event used when the battery is nearing exhaustion (below 40%, for example).
+- *battery-caution*: The event used when the battery is nearing exhaustion (below 40%, for example).
-- battery-full:	The event used when the battery is fully loaded up.
+- *battery-full*: The event used when the battery is fully loaded up.
-- device-added: The event used when a device has become available to the desktop, i.e. due to USB plugging.
+- *device-added*: The event used when a device has become available to the desktop, i.e. due to USB plugging.
-- message-new-cellbroadcast: The event used when a new cell broadcast message is received.
+- *message-new-cellbroadcast*: The event used when a new cell broadcast message is received.
-- power-plug: The power cable has been plugged in.
+- *power-plug*: The power cable has been plugged in.
-- power-unplug: The power cable has been unplugged.
+- *power-unplug*: The power cable has been unplugged.

 #### Input Events

 - window-close: The sound used when an existing window is closed.

 [Sound naming spec]: http://0pointer.de/public/sound-naming-spec.html